« Back to Tahiti Travel Planning

-Tahiti offers guests a wide variety of dishes and flavors, combining traditional foods from Polynesia with the style and elegance of French cuisine.
 During your visit, you should plan to attend at least one amara’a (banquet), where you can sample a variety of Tahitian dishes and unwind with some local beers.

-Papeete the food center
+Papeete the Food Center

 The city of Papeete is regarded as Tahiti’s culinary center.
 A Tama’ara’a or Tahitian Feast is held at the majority of resorts on all the islands at least once per week.
 This requires using a himaa to cook (an oven that has been dug into the ground).